Quds Day

-Quds Day is also held in several other countries, mainly in the Arab world and broader Muslim world, with protests against the Israeli occupation of East Jerusalem.
-Rallies are held in various countries by both Muslim and non-Muslim communities around the world.

-Critics of Quds Day argue that it is inherently antisemitic.
-In Iran, Quds Day also features demonstrations against other countries, including the United States and Saudi Arabia.
+Critics of Quds Day have argued that it is antisemitic.
+In Iran, the day is marked by widespread speeches (some featuring Holocaust denial) and rallies that have been frequented by chants of "Death to Israel, Death to America", with crowds trampling and burning Israeli flags.
+Quds Day rallies have also featured demonstrations against other countries and causes.

 History

 An annual anti-Zionist day of protest was first suggested by Ebrahim Yazdi, the first foreign minister of the Islamic Republic of Iran, to Ruhollah Khomeini, the leader of the Iranian Revolution.
 At the time, its predominant context was related to deepening tensions between Israel and Lebanon.
 Khomeini adopted Yazdi's idea, and on 7 August 1979, he declared the last Friday of every Ramadan as "Quds Day", in which Muslims worldwide would unite in solidarity against Israel and in support of the Palestinians.
 Khomeini stated that the "liberation" of Jerusalem was a religious duty to all Muslims:

+Senior clerics, including Ayatollah Naser Makarem Shirazi, have described participation in Quds Day as a form of religious worship (ebādat), intended to unite Muslims around the world.

 There have been recorded incidents of violence on Quds Day, including 28 people killed and 326 wounded by bombs in 1985 during the Iran–Iraq War.
 Iran celebrates the event characteristically by putting on public display poster images of the city of Jerusalem, thematic speeches, art exhibitions reflecting the issue, and folkloric events.
 In Lebanon, Hezbollah marks the occasion by organizing a substantive military parade for the last week of each Ramadan.
 Since 1989, Jordan has observed the event by hosting academic conferences, whose venue from university to university varies each year.
 Arab societies generally pay the occasion lip service in order to make a show of solidarity with the cause of Palestinian aspirations for nationhood.